TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ```

-Note: PathForPhy is the sorter output folder containing all .npy sorter results.
+**NOTE:** PathForPhy is the sorter output folder containing all .npy sorter results.

 > ### **How to Install NeuralEnsemble NEO to extend supported file formats in NeuroMod**